haberdashPI/Weber.jl/docs/src/stimulus.md

 ## Loading a file

-Displaying an image file is a simple matter of calling display on that file.
+You can display an image file by calling `display` on the file name.

 ```julia
 addtrial(moment(display,"myimage.png"))